FP Markets vs Fineco Bank Comparison

 Which broker offers more trading platforms?

-Both FP Markets and Fineco Bank offer a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade
+For trading platforms FP Markets supports a Proprietary Platform, Desktop Platform (Windows) and cTrader, whereas Fineco Bank supports a Proprietary Platform and Desktop Platform (Windows)..
+Neither have DupliTrade and ZuluTrade

 Does FP Markets offer MetaTrader?
 Does Fineco Bank offer MetaTrader?

 For MetaTrader FP Markets provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Fineco Bank provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.